clojang/lfecljapp/README.md

 * Spawn multiple nodes and distribute computations across an LFE cluster.
 * Use ``lfecljapp`` as a proxy to a Storm cluster, and explores ways in which it might be useful to interact with Storm from LFE.

-Here are some more... not for the squeamish or those with heart conditions.
-Also, I'm cackling (very quietly) to myself as I type this:

-* Add an LFE macro that defines/generates custom functions/boilerplate for the code that is in ``lfecljapp.lfe`` but for any basic operation/communication that you may want to have with your Clojure process.
-* Add a *Clojure* macro that defines/generates the code on the Clojure side of the house for communicating with Erlang processes.